Wonder Woman (2017 film): Accolades

-Future

 Sequel

-Originally signed for three feature films, with Wonder Woman and Justice League being her second and third films, Gadot signed an extension to her contract for additional films.
-Jenkins initially signed for only one film, but in an interview with Variety, Geoff Johns revealed that he and Jenkins were writing the treatment for a Wonder Woman sequel and that he has a "cool idea for the second one".
-At the 2017 San Diego Comic Con, Warner Bros. officially announced a sequel would be released on December 13, 2019, and would be titled Wonder Woman 2; the date later was moved to November 1, 2019, to avoid competition with Star Wars: The Rise of Skywalker.
-Later, Jenkins was officially signed to return as director, with confirmation that Gadot will be returning as the titular role.
-Days later, the studio hired David Callaham to co-write the film's script with Jenkins and Johns.
+Gadot initially signed a contract for three DC Extended Universe (DCEU) films, including Wonder Woman, later extending it to include appearances in further DCEU projects.
+Patty Jenkins initially signed on for only one film, but began working on a sequel with Geoff Johns, who revealed they had a "cool idea for the second one."
+At the 2017 San Diego Comic-Con, Warner Bros. officially announced a sequel, initially titled Wonder Woman 2, set for release on December 13, 2019, later moved to November 1, 2019.
+Jenkins officially returned as director in September 2017, with Gal Gadot reprising her role, and David Callaham joined to co-write the script with Jenkins and Johns.

 In March 2018, Kristen Wiig was confirmed to play Cheetah, the villain of the film.
 That same month, it was announced that Pedro Pascal would have a key role in the film.
-By May 2018, long-time DCEU producer Zack Snyder confirmed on social media platform Vero that he, along with wife Deborah Snyder, would serve as producers on the Wonder Woman sequel.
+By May 2018, long-time DCEU producer Zack Snyder confirmed on social media platform Vero that he, along with his wife Deborah Snyder, would serve as producers on the Wonder Woman sequel.
 In June 2018, the title of the film was announced to be Wonder Woman 1984.
-The film's release was delayed several times, including owing to the COVID-19 pandemic, and was not released until December 16, 2020.
+The film's release was delayed several times, including owing to the COVID-19 pandemic, and was not released until December 25, 2020.

-Spin-off

-It was announced that an Amazons spin-off film is in the works with Patty Jenkins executive producing the film.